Karla Cornejo Villavicencio: Reception

 Remezcla called The Undocumented Americans a "creative non-fiction masterpiece".
 The Adroit Journal called her writing style "very precise and also casual, almost nonchalant".
 Guernica said "Her prose—caustic, quick, and simmering with righteous anger—leads seamlessly from heartbreak to gut-splitting laughter".
 Bookforum said "The book is beautiful for Cornejo Villavicencio's sensitivity to character, and for her ability to structure a narrative almost entirely through the people she meets."
 Caitlin Dickerson, writing for The New York Times, called the book "captivating and evocative".
 Publishers Weekly called it "profoundly intimate" and an "incandescent account".
 Kirkus Reviews points out that because any identifiable details have been changed, the reader has to trust that Cornejo Villavicencio hasn't embellished, but notes her "candor about herself removes worries about the credibility of her stories".
 The Harvard Crimson said that her point is that "Undocumented people need not be 'heroes' for their stories to be important, valid, and, above all, told."
 Daisy Muñoz, writing for the LatinX Project at New York University, said "Cornejo’s storytelling flawlessly goes from her experiences to those of her interviewees, all the while weaving everyone’s histories into a compassionate and nuanced narrative of what it means to live an undocumented life".
 ElectricLiterature said it "doesn't pander to white expectations".
 The Common called it "heavy and gorgeous and astoundingly humane".
 Smithsonian gave it a starred review.
 It has been shortlisted for the 2020 National Book Award for Nonfiction; according to the National Book Foundation she is the first undocumented writer to be a finalist.

-As of October 2020, she is no longer an undocumented resident, having gained a green card and establishing permanent residence in New Haven.
+Before achieving legal status, Cornejo Villavicencio held a worker’s permit as a result of the Deferred Action for Childhood Arrivals program (DACA).
+As of October 2020, she is no longer an undocumented resident, having gained a green card and establishing permanent residence in New Haven, Connecticut.

 Personal life

-Cornejo Villavicencio lives with her partner, Talya Zemach-Bersin, in New Haven.
+Karla Cornejo Villavicencio was born in Ecuador in 1989 and brought to the United States to join her parents a few years later.
+She uses her platform to highlight the complexities and human aspects of immigration, challenging stereotypes and bringing to light the stories of those often marginalized in society.
+She grew up in Brooklyn and Queens and now lives with her partner and is finishing up a Ph.D. in American Studies at Yale University.